asteroid-lang/asteroid/Asteroid User Guide.md

 ## The Module System

 A module in Asteroid is a file with a set of valid Asteroid statements.
 You can include this file into other Asteroid code with the `load "<filename>".` statement.
-In the current version of Asteroid modules do not have a separate name space, symbols from a module are entered into Asteroid's global name space.
+In the current version of Asteroid modules do not have a separate name space; symbols from a module are entered into Asteroid's global name space.

 The search strategy for a module to be loaded is as follows,
 1. raw module name - could be an absolute path